 # Discuss how our study shows that dynamics is important for understanding individualized responses

 In summary, our results indicated paramount importance of dynamics for understanding inter-individual differences in dietary responses.
 The significance of dynamics is two folds.
 First, inter-individual variability is a function of time and dynamic data provide temporal trends allowing for more accurate quantification of individualized responses.
+The extensive longitudinal profiling enabled us to assess variation within an individual over time, between individuals, and in different types of molecule and microorganism.
 Compared to pre-to-post changes, temporal trends improve our ability to distinguish responses that have different shapes but the same endpoint values.
 For example, Shanghai mice showed delayed responses to inulin and their biomass levels at day 31 do not differ significantly from the other three vendors (Table S4).
 As a proof, our new approach that incorporated the whole time series correctly identified the inter-vendor difference (Fig. 4A).
 Second, dynamics bridge the gap between baseline state and endpoint state to reveal how input variability evolves and transforms into output variability.
-For instance, the inter-vendor variability of bacterial load was successfully linked to the baseline abundance of two inulin responders—Bacteroides acidifaciens and unclassified Muribaculaceae.
+For instance, the inter-vendor variability of bacterial density was successfully linked to the baseline abundance of two inulin responders—Bacteroides acidifaciens and unclassified Muribaculaceae.
 Without time series data, it would be difficult to precisely pinpoint the sources of heterogeneity as the inference of inulin responders based on pre-to-post changes would possibly result in both false-positives (e.g., bacterial density increases just before study endpoint due to indirect effects) and false-negatives (e.g., bacterial density increases initially but drops to baseline levels before study endpoint).
-Taken together, characterizing dynamic responses to dietary fiber intervention across individuals, with integrated longitudinal analysis of 16S rRNA sequencing, metagenomics and metabolomics, is an important priority for microbiome research to further understanding of diet-induced responses.
+Taken together, characterizing dynamic responses to dietary fiber intervention across individuals, with integrated longitudinal analysis of 16S rRNA sequencing, metagenomics and metabolomics, is an important priority for microbiome research to further understanding of diet-induced responses [47].
 Such studies thus have great potential to improve human health and treat gut microbiome-associated disease via microbiome engineering.

 # Discuss the relevance of biphasic SCFAs dynamics to the literature

-Diet-induced changes in SCFAs are often transient and vanish shortly after cessation of dietary intervention .
+Diet-induced changes in SCFAs are often transient and vanish shortly after cessation of dietary intervention [48-51].
 Our experiments add to the literature by further showing that SCFA concentrations cannot be maintained at its peak and drop by 35%-40% even under continuous inulin intake until 4 weeks.
-The transient responses under sustained dietary fiber intake were also observed in colorectal cancer patients .
+The transient responses under sustained dietary fiber intake were also observed in colorectal cancer patients [52].
 Despite the drop, our data demonstrates that a continuous intervention that lasts for 31 days is sufficient to elevate and stabilize the SCFAs concentration, but it is not clear yet whether the elevated level persists after the intervention discontinues.
 We envision two possibilities that may explain the after-peak decrease of SCFA concentration.
-First, some bacteria are known to consume SCFAs and a net consumption of SCFAs may occur when SCFAs consumers dominate over producers.
+First, some bacteria are known to consume SCFAs and a net consumption of SCFAs may occur when SCFAs consumers dominate over producers [54].
 The other possibility is increased absorption of SCFAs by host cells, leaving less produced SCFAs excreted to feces.
-In healthy individuals, the percentage of bacteria-derived SCFAs that appear in feces is only 5%.
-Considering the majority of SCFAs are consumed by the host, it is important to note that fecal SCFA concentration may not reflect their concentration in the intestine.
+In healthy individuals, quantification of fecal SCFAs only provides steady state levels and may not accurately reflect the level of bacterial production as most SCFAs produced in the colonic lumen (90–95%) are absorbed by the gut mucosa [55].
+Nevertheless, the analysis of SCFAs in fecal samples is used as an approximation of gut levels, since excreted SCFA concentrations are associated with RS enriched diets (substrates of SCFAs-producing bacteria), inferring the relationship between intestinal SCFAs production and fecal levels [9, 56, 57].

 # Discuss how our inference approach helps tackle the replicability issue